-Welcome to Sydney, Australia, featured battleground in the ongoing Cars vs The Rest culture war.
+Welcome to Sydney, Australia, featured battleground in the Cars vs The Rest culture war.
 Sydney has many 'door zone' cycle paths, and many beginner cyclists believe they have to use them.

 As with many cities, Sydney has seen a resurgence in transport cycling as other transport modes have become less efficient.
-A result is that the car-clogged, glass-strewn streets of Sydney became festooned with countless kilometres of 'shoulder lanes', otherwise known as 'door zone' cycle paths, the box-ticking bureaucrat’s bike path of choice.
+A result is that the car-clogged, glass-strewn streets of Sydney have become festooned with countless kilometres of 'shoulder lanes', otherwise known as 'door zone' cycle paths, the box-ticking bureaucrat’s bike path of choice.

 Legions of bright-eyed beginner cyclists have taken to the roads, and many, good citizens, ride in the door zones.
 They do so in the belief they are legally obliged to, something no doubt cultivated by the psychopaths behind the whole idea.
 And who knows how many of those beginner cyclists have come to grief?